Latonis/cs400-X-Team-104/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+Teammates will check in on each other as time progresses, and if a part has not been completed yet, we will contact them to ensure no one is struggling or needs help.

 ## Add any other rules that your team establishes to help each other work effectively together